calope/oci-cassandra/README.md

 * [modules](): This folder contains the reusable code for this Module, broken down into one or more modules.
 * [examples](): This folder contains examples of how to use the modules.
   - [example-1](examples/example-1): This is an example of how to use terraform-oci-cassandra-cluster module to deploy a Cassandra cluster in OCI by using an existing VCN, Security list and Subnets.
-  - [example-2](examples/example-2): This example creates a VCN in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform-oci-cassandra-cluster module to deploy a Cassandra cluster.
+  - [example-2](examples/example-2): This example creates a VCN (3 ADs scenario) in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform-oci-cassandra-cluster module to deploy a Cassandra cluster.
+  - [example-3](examples/example-3): This example creates a VCN (single ADs scenario) in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform-oci-cassandra-cluster module to deploy a Cassandra cluster.

 To deploy a Cassandra cluster using this Module: